peterhunn/techdocs/docs/markup-cicero.md

 title: Overview
 ---

-## Principles
+## Markup Language for Smart Contracts

-In order to make a clause executable, there needs to be a link to relate the template model to the natural language text that describes the legally enforceable clause.
-By inserting bindings to the template model into the natural language for the clause via the Accord Project markup language, we create what we call the template grammar.
-This determines what a syntactically valid clause may look like.
+In order to make a contract or clause executable, there needs to be a link to relate the Template Model to the natural language text of the contract or clause.
+A markup language is used to insert bindings to the Template Model into the Text.
+Together, the marked-up Text and Template Model is refered to as the Template Grammar.
+The Template Grammar defines a syntactically valid contract or clause.

 The Accord Project markup language is called CiceroMark.
 It supports:
-1. Rich text annotations based on [CommonMark](https://commonmark.org)
+1. Rich text annotations based on [CommonMark](https://commonmark.org) - a standard specification for Markdown
-2. Template variables and blocks for structured content _in the style of_ [Handlebars](https://handlebarsjs.com)
+2. Template variables and blocks for structured content _in the style of_ [Handlebars](https://handlebarsjs.com), including [Concerto](https://www.accordproject.org/projects/concerto/) models
 3. Formulas written as embedded [Ergo](https://docs.accordproject.org/docs/logic-ergo.html) expressions

-In a nutshell, CiceroMark is similar to Handlebars with two key differences:
+CiceroMark is similar to Handlebars with two key differences:
 - it is a template language for CommonMark rather than HTML
 - it uses Ergo as an expression language rather than JavaScript

+## Purpose

+The CiceroMark markup language is used to turn contracts from static, unstructured, text into structured, machine-readable, documents.
+Contractual documents may take one of three evolutionary forms:

+1. Text: Natural language formats such as .docx or .pdf
+2. Text + Model: Defining variables in text using data models, capable of being rendered as structured data objects in formats such as JSON
+3. Text + Model + Logic: Adding logic expressions and functions to structured data objects to define dynamic functionality, such as calculating values

 ## Example